Electric Vehicles (EVs, HEVs, PHEVs)

 Plug-in Hybrid Electric Vehicles (PHEVs) are powered by conventional or alternative fuels as well as electric power stored in a battery.
 The battery can be charged by plugging it into an outside power source, by the internal combustion engine, or by regenerative breaking.
 Unlike HEVs, which still depend on petroleum, it is possible for PHEVs to run on only electricity when fully charged.
 Because PHEVs can run off petroleum or electricity, they are a good option for driving long distances if you are uncertain about charging station availability.

-Side-by-Side Comparison: To learn more about each vehicle type, view the Department of Energy's side-by-side comparison of their fuel economy and fuel cost savings.
+Side-by-Side Comparison: To learn more about each vehicle type, view the Department of Energy's side-by-side comparison of hybrids and plug-in hybrids to find the vehicle's fuel economy and cost savings.
 You can also check out EV Explorer to see what vehicle would best suit your needs as well as estimated savings.

-Federal Tax credits for charging equipment: Consumers who purchase qualified residential charging equipment prior to December 31, 2016 may receive a federal tax credit of up to $1,000.
+Federal tax credits for charging equipment: Consumers who purchase qualified residential charging equipment prior to December 13, 2016 may receive a federal tax credit of up to $1,000.
 Businesses and investors who purchased charging equipment may receive a federal tax credit of 30% of the equipment and installation cost, up to $30,000.
 Learn more about the Alternative Fuel Vehicle Refueling Property credit here.

 Utility incentives for residential charging equipment: If you are a NIPSCO customer and own or are considering purchasing an EV, you may be eligible to receive a credit of up to $1,650 for the installation of a residential electric vehicle Level 2 charger.
 Along with this charging stations, you would receive free charging between the hours of 10 p.m. and 6 a.m. daily.
 Learn more here.